 Biodiversity 6 Despite Biodiversity 5 (c), Should the quality of protection zone land be deemed historically disturbed (subject to assessment by a suitably qualified person), or of low environmental value, then Biodiversity 5 (c) is silent.

-Biodiversity 7 Despite condition (Biodiversity 8A), Extra Work Areas (EWAs) are authorised in areas clear of native vegetation, including primary protection zone (PPZ) and secondary protection zone (SPZ).
+Biodiversity 7 Despite condition (Biodiversity 8A), activities are authorised in areas field verified as cleared, cropped, or grazing,, including primary protection zone (PPZ) and secondary protection zone (SPZ).

-Biodiversity 8 Produced water gathering and/or flow pipelines are authorised in all areas essential petroleum activities are authorised in Schedule D, Table 1— Authorised petroleum activities in environmentally sensitive areas and their protection zones.
+Biodiversity 8 Produced water gathering and/or flow pipelines are authorised in all areas essential petroleum activities are authorised in Schedule D, Table 2— Authorised petroleum activities in environmentally sensitive areas and their protection zones.